stanford-crfm/levanter/docs/Levanter-1.0-Release.md

   This model is available [here](https://huggingface.co/stanford-crfm/levanter-backpack-1b).
 - [Levanter GPT](https://huggingface.co/stanford-crfm/levanter-gpt) is a 1.5B parameter GPT-2 model trained on the
   [OpenWebText](https://skylion007.github.io/OpenWebTextCorpus/) corpus.
-- We have a 1.5B GPT-2 model trained on the [The Pile](https://pile.eleuther.ai/) corpus.
+- We have a 1.4B GPT-2 model trained on [The Pile](https://pile.eleuther.ai/) corpus.
   This model is available [here](https://huggingface.co/stanford-crfm/levanter-gpt-pile).
 This model can serve as a common baseline for future experiments.